croquet/microverse/docs/Card.md

 ### `addUpdateRequest(array:Array<behaviorName, methodName>)`

-A pawn behavior can request a method callback when CardPawn's `update()` method is invoked. behaviorName and methodName will be "registered in the pawn, and for each `update()` call, the behavior method is invoked.
+A pawn behavior may request a method callback when CardPawn's `update()` method is invoked. behaviorName and methodName will be "registered in the pawn, and for each `update()` call, the behavior method is invoked.

 ### `roundedCornerGeometry(width:number, height:number, depth:number, cornerRadius:number):Geometry`